History of atomic theory: Dalton's chemical atomism

-Because atoms were too small to be directly weighed using the methods of the 19th century, Dalton instead expressed the weights of the myriad atoms as multiples of the hydrogen atom's weight, which Dalton knew was the lightest element.
-By his measurements, 7 grams of oxygen will combine with 1 gram of hydrogen to make 8 grams of water with nothing left over, and assuming a water molecule to be one oxygen atom and one hydrogen atom, he concluded that oxygen's atomic weight is 7.
-In reality it is 16.
-Aside from the crudity of early 19th century measurement tools, the main reason for this error was that Dalton didn't know that the water molecule in fact has two hydrogen atoms, not one.
-Had he known, he would have doubled his estimate to a more accurate 14.
-This error was corrected in 1811 by Amedeo Avogadro.
-Avogadro proposed that equal volumes of any two gases, at equal temperature and pressure, contain equal numbers of molecules (in other words, the mass of a gas's particles does not affect the volume that it occupies).
+Some of the problems in Dalton's method were corrected by Joseph-Louis Gay-Lussac and Amedeo Avogadro.
+They developed ratio laws for gases similar to the laws developed for chemicals by Proust and Dalton.
+In 1811, Avogadro proposed that equal volumes of any two gases, at equal temperature and pressure, contain equal numbers of molecules (in other words, the mass of a gas's particles does not affect the volume that it occupies).
 Avogadro's hypothesis, now usually called Avogadro's law, provided a method for deducing the relative weights of the molecules of gaseous elements, for if the hypothesis is correct relative gas densities directly indicate the relative weights of the particles that compose the gases.
 This way of thinking led directly to a second hypothesis: the particles of certain elemental gases were pairs of atoms, and when reacting chemically these molecules often split in two.
 For instance, the fact that two liters of hydrogen will react with just one liter of oxygen to produce two liters of water vapor (at constant pressure and temperature) suggested that a single oxygen molecule splits in two in order to form two molecules of water.
-The formula of water is H_{2}O, not HO.
+This give the correct formula of water, H_{2}O, not HO.
 Avogadro measured oxygen's atomic weight to be 15.074.